Entwined (video game): Development and release

-Release
+In 2012, SIE's Foster City Studio (now known as San Mateo Studio) product development group decided to work with small development teams following the success of Journey (2012) developed by the small studio, Thatgamecompany, and published by Santa Monica Studio.
+Soon after, SIE's Foster City sponsored a game development program for students at Carnegie Mellon University.
+They provided PlayStation Vitas for students to experiment with; Foster City were jubilant with students' ability in to rapidly prototype game ideas.
+In July 2013, Foster City offered six students from the development program at the Carnegie Mellon University and three students from San Jose State University.
+Additionally, a pair of industry veterans were hired to lead the 9-man team, forming PixelOpus.

 Entwined was released for the PlayStation 3, PlayStation 4, and PlayStation Vita in June 2014.

 Reception

 Entwined received "mixed" reviews according to the review aggregation website Metacritic.

 The Digital Fix gave it a score of eight out of ten and said that the game "blends its gameplay, visuals and soundtrack into one beautiful piece of art that should be experienced by anyone who has the chance to play it."
 However, The Escapist gave it three stars out of five and stated, "While its skin-deep qualities suggest something artistic and maybe a little philosophical, this middling arcade game packs not enough wallop to be worth more than a bit of a shrug.
 While not awful, it's certainly not intriguing enough to maintain interest even in spite of a brief running time."
 National Post gave it five out of ten and stated that the game "never manages to deliver much beyond art and beauty."